 Ketoacidosis is a dangerous metabolic state caused by uncontrolled diabetes.
 In this case, there is an insulin deficiency which causes fat and liver cells to go into starvation mode even after consuming adequate calories.

-In a nutshell, this condition causes blood sugar to rise to unhealthy levels, while the lack of insulin leads to a buildup of ketones in the blood.
+In a nutshell, this condition causes blood sugar to rise to unhealthy levels, while the lack of insulin leads to a buildup of ketones in the blood (making the blood highly acidic).

-Many people, doctors includes, confuse ketoacidosis (unsafe metabolic state) with ketosis (healthy metabolic state).
-Ketosis is a natural process whereas ketoacidosis is most common in people with diabetes who aren’t properly controlling their insulin levels and diet.
+Many people, doctors included, confuse ketoacidosis (unsafe metabolic state) with ketosis (healthy metabolic state).
+Ketosis is a natural process whereas ketoacidosis is most common in people with type-1 diabetes who aren’t properly controlling their insulin levels and diet.

-Note: They are not the same and the ketogenic diet does not lead to ketoacidosis.
+In other words, ketosis and ketoacidosis are not the same; the ketogenic diet does not lead to ketoacidosis in non-diabetics.

 The Keto Flu